 The MPO has aided in analyzing the efficiency and effectiveness of the Transit Authority's fixed route, demand response and ADA service areas since 1992.
 More recently, the MPO has assisted the ACRTA with boarding and alighting studies, ridership surveys, service and route alternatives, programming of capital projects, and supported its public participation processes.
+The MPO has assisted ACRTA to assess and support public transit performance measures, attended board meetings, provided technical assistance, personnel drug testing, and public outreach and marketing efforts.
 Since 2018 MPO services were minimized due to fiscal constraint issues.